-- Lessons are planned from the correct year groups POS.
-Teachers are aware of prior learning and how this feeds into understanding new content.
+- Teachers are aware of prior learning and how this feeds into understanding new content.
 Teachers plan to enable all learners to make connections between prior learning and new learning.

 - New content is broken down into small steps to ensure that lessons/ units have clear objectives that are progressively linked.
 There are planned opportunities for spaced retrieval to ensure changes in long term memory are embedded and can be recalled upon quickly in order to apply knowledge in different contexts.

 - Mathematical vocabulary is explicitly taught so that children can discuss their thinking and explain their reasoning.
 Stem sentences are used to support pupils in speaking in full sentences in order to communicate their ideas and understanding.

-- All sequences follow these 7 steps as a lesson structure, some steps may be taught over two sessions.
+- The lesson structure follows these 7 steps, some steps may be taught over two sessions.
+This is evidenced in the books by codes which the children write in.

 - 1. Can you still?
+(Code C)

 - 2. Share learning objective

-- 3. Guided Input
+- 3. Guided Input/Discussion

-- 4. Guided practice
+- 4. Guided Practice

-- 5. Independent practice
+- 5. Independent Practice (Code P)

-- 6. Varied fluency
+- 6. Varied Fluency (Code F)

-- 7. Reasoning
+- 7. Reasoning (Code R)

 - 8. Plenary.

 - Manipulatives are used throughout lessons as part of our adaptive teaching approaches to ensure that all children have success.
 These manipulatives are carefully selected to be the most efficient and appropriate.

 - Metacognitive approaches are used as a way for children to become independent in their thinking, children are encouraged to plan, do and review in order to rehearse their thinking.